Home - Blog

 1943

-Paul took a step further to patent a more advanced PCB design.
-And the design required etching the circuits against copper foil on a non-conductive substrate.
+Paul went a step further by patenting a more advanced PCB design.
+The design required etching the circuits against copper foil on a non-conductive substrate.

 1944